 These medications can be used alone or in combination with other treatments such as behavioral therapy or support groups.
 Behavioral therapy is the most common form of intervention for people with substance use disorders.
 This type of therapy helps individuals identify and change unhealthy behaviors and thought patterns that contribute to their addiction.
 Social support groups also provide long-term opportunities for people in recovery to stay focused on their commitment to living sober lives.

+Medication-Assisted Treatment (MAT) is another type of drug therapy that combines medications with counseling and behavioral therapies to provide a comprehensive approach to treating substance use disorders.
+It is important to address any other health problems during treatment as well.
 Research studies on addiction treatment have generally classified programs into several general types or modalities.
 Treatment approaches and individual programs continue to evolve and diversify, and many current programs do not fit perfectly into traditional drug addiction treatment classifications.